 On paper, the Austro-Hungarians now had every reason to celebrate.
-But their opponent's resolve remained unbroken, with surprise at how adept the Italians had been in creating temporary stop-gaps and impromptu defence lines.
-That was worrying.
-Secondly, although significant ground had been gained in the centre and in the Archduke’s sector, the Italian flanks had held up quite well.
-More frustratingly, although the Austro-Hungarians now controlled the best part of the Sette Communi plateau and the upper portion of the Brenta valley, it was found to be a restricted place in which to manoeuvre or advance from.
+But their opponent's resolve remained unbroken and their was surprise at how adept the Italians had been in creating temporary stop-gaps and impromptu defence lines.
+Secondly, although significant ground had been gained in the centre and in the Archduke’s theatre, the Italian flanks had held up quite well.
+More frustratingly, the Austro-Hungarians found the Sette Communi plateau and upper portion of the Brenta valley to be a restricted place in which to manoeuvre or advance from.
 After the war, an Italian commentator neatly summed up the situation: ‘On this tableland of the Asiago… [Austro-Hungarian] battalions and artillery [were] all but smothered by their advance.’
-But this assessment was written with the benefit of hindsight; at the time, Italy was seen to be in grave danger and reinforcements were desperately needed to prevent the enemy from gaining a second wind.
+But this assessment was written with the benefit of hindsight; at the time, Italy was thought to be in grave danger and reinforcements were desperately needed to prevent the enemy from gaining a second wind.

 Italy’s counter-offensive started on 14 June.
-Cadorna and his High Command’s logistical skills were starting to pay dividends and the Italians now had a chance to punish the enemy.
+Cadorna and his high command’s logistical skills were starting to pay dividends and the Italians now had a chance to punish the enemy.
 On 16 June, the main Italian attack began with four corps charging into the fray, pushing into the flanks as planned.
-Austro-Hungarian High Command responded by ordering the suspension of any offensive operations in the region.
+Austro-Hungarian high command responded by ordering the suspension of any offensive operations in the region.
 But the Italians were soon driving the Austro-Hungarians back along all parts of the front.
-On 25 June, Austro-Hungarian High Command bit the bullet and ordered their units to retreat to a pre-prepared defence line that was ahead of the starting positions, although not by much.
+On 25 June, Austro-Hungarian high Command bit the bullet and ordered their units to retreat to a pre-prepared defence line that was ahead of the starting positions, although not by much.
 The Italians retook Asiago on the same day.
-What had once been a pretty Italian mountain community was now wreckage.
+What had once been a pretty Italian mountain community had been wrecked.
 War correspondent Julian Price was on hand to record the scene: ‘The spectacle was but a repetition of what I had seen on the Western Front; heaps of rubble and smouldering ruin on all sides.’

 The Austro-Hungarian retreat was completed successfully, thwarting Cadorna’s hope of catching them in a pocket.
 The Italian general now had a choice to make: should he batter away at the Austro-Hungarian’s new defence line or return his attention to the Isonzo front?
-Both regions contained heavy defences, but given its topography, the Trentino would be a particularly difficult theatre in which to fight.
-And if the Austro-Hungarians had proven one thing it was that fighting in the middle ranges was a logistical nightmare.
-However, Cadorna still had momentum on his side and the opportunity to inflict further defeats on an enemy cutting its numbers due to its commitment on the Eastern Front.
+Both regions contained heavy defences but the Trentino would be a particularly difficult theatre in which to fight because of its topography.
+And if the Austro-Hungarians had proven one thing, then it was the logistical nightmare of fighting in the middle ranges.
+However, Cadorna still had momentum on his side, plus the opportunity to inflict further defeats on an enemy still reducing its numbers due to fighting on the Eastern Front.
 Italian troops were also on the offensive, with their morale growing with every metre gained.
 Cadorna chose to return Italy’s efforts back to the Isonzo Front.
 Italian offensive actions would continue in the Trentino region, but on a much smaller scale.

 With the danger passing, the Italian public and politicians searched for a scapegoat for what was seen as a near disaster.
 They chose to vent their frustration on the government, which promptly collapsed.
-Premier Salandra was forced to resign and a new, national government was created in its place.
+Premier Antonio Salandra was forced to resign and a new, national government came to power.
 In the long term, this was to prove beneficial for Italy’s war effort.
 What of the losses?
-Trentino had been bloodbath for both sides: the Italians suffered 15,000 killed and 76,000 wounded.
-About 56,000 men were taken prisoner and 294 guns had been lost, although most had been put out of action as withdrawals took place.
-The Austro-Hungarians recorded 10,000 dead, 45,000 wounded and 26,000 taken prisoner, although many statisticians believe the true losses may well have been larger.
+Trentino had been bloodbath for both sides: the Italians suffered 15,000 killed, 76,000 wounded, 56,000 taken prisoner and 294 guns lost, although most had been put out of action as withdrawals took place.
+The Austro-Hungarians recorded 10,000 dead, 45,000 wounded and 26,000 taken prisoner, although many statisticians believe the true losses were larger.
 As Falkenhayn had predicted, the Austro-Hungarians bit off more than they could chew.
-With only 18 divisions fielded, it was increasingly difficult to maintain the weight of their offensive.
+With only 18 divisions fielded, it had been increasingly difficult to maintain the weight of their offensive.

-However, it was a close-run thing and the last mountain barrier may well have fallen if fresh men been available for a final push.
+Still, it had been a close-run thing and the last mountain barrier may well have fallen if fresh men had been on hand for a final push.
 But even then, Cadorna’s rapid organisation of the 5th Army meant the Austro-Hungarians would have faced a second gruelling battle, possibly being ground to a halt in the alpine foothills.
-But without doubt the final spanner in the works came from the Russian offensive that forced the withdrawal of urgently-needed men away from Trentino.
+Without doubt the final spanner in the works came from the Russian offensive that forced the withdrawal of urgently-needed men away from Trentino.
 To his credit, Hotzendorf at least recognised the campaign had failed and that his forces faced encirclement.
-His subsequent decision to withdraw to the best possible defence line thwarted Cadorna’s ultimate goal of trapping and destroying the remaining Austro-Hungarians divisions.
-Still, it was a bitter pill to swallow – the advance had gone not much further than its starting point.
+His subsequent decision to withdraw to the best possible defence lines thwarted Cadorna’s ultimate goal of trapping and destroying the remaining Austro-Hungarians divisions.
+Yet, it was a bitter pill to swallow – the advance had gone not much further than its starting point.

 Alberti, Italian Military Action in the World War (Hugh Rees, 1923)